CeTTL/eResources/Panopto/add-panopto-video-resource-in-moodle.md

 To add a link to all the videos in your paper's Panopto folder, follow steps 1-3 above, enter an **Activity name** (e.g. Videos), then **scroll down** and select **Save and return to paper** or **Save and display**.
 Do not click on Select content.

-> **Important:**
+> [!WARNING]
 > - You can't currently select several individual videos and insert them into the one Panopto Video resource.
 > - You do not need to update the folder link when you record more videos.
 > - To point students to a sub-folder, link to the main paper folder and advise them to select the **Video resource**, then select the **sub-folder** (subfolder links appear above the individual videos) or search by the sub-folder name at the top left.

 ## Restrict access

+> [!NOTE]
-?> **Note:** As with other Moodle activities and resources, you can restrict access by group, date, activity completion or user profile.
+>As with other Moodle activities and resources, you can restrict access by group, date, activity completion or user profile.
 See the Restrict access page for more details.

 1. In your Moodle paper, select the **Panopto video** activity.
 2. Select the **Settings** tab.